JDNSaiCharanKatta/Face_Detection/README.md

 # Face_Detection
-This project is a comprehensive implementation of a face detection system using the OpenCV, .
+This project is a comprehensive implementation of a face detection system using the OpenCV.
 The system is designed to accurately detect and annotate faces in images and video streams.
 It leverages state-of-the-art algorithms and models to provide high performance and reliability.

 Features
 Real-time Face Detection: Efficient detection of faces in live video streams.